valeria-va/ROS2_rUBot_mecanum_ws/Documentation/02_rUBot_model&control.md

 The objective of this section is to simulate the rUBot behaviour in virtual environment.

 The objectives of this section are:
-- Create a new "robot_description" package with
+- Create a new "robot_description" package
 - Create a complete robot model
 - Spawn the robot model in a proper virtual world in gazebo environment